SYLVIA WILCZYNSKI Producer

 Sylvia is developing the following as producer:

-- thriller romance Wildlands, writers Kim Mordaunt and John Collee (Master and Commander, Hotel Mumbai), producers Tom Hardy (The Revenenant, Dunkirk, Mad Max Fury Road), Dean Baker (Taboo) and Sylvia Wilczynski with Hardy Son & Baker and HanWay, starring Matthias Schoenaerts (Rust and Bone, The Danish Girl, The Old Guard).
+- thriller romance Wildlands, writers Kim Mordaunt and John Collee (Master and Commander, Hotel Mumbai), producers Tom Hardy (The Revenenant, Dunkirk, Mad Max Fury Road), Dean Baker (Taboo) and Sylvia Wilczynski with Hardy Son & Baker and HanWay, starring Matthias Schoenaerts (Rust and Bone, The Danish Girl).

 - the 8x1hour drama series Chasing the Dragon based on the ground-breaking book The Politics of Heroin by Alfred McCoy, with EQ Media;

 Her early projects as producer include long-form documentary for SBS TV such as Speed City and short films such as the Screen NSW YFF film Mongrel’s Ghost.
 Sylvia is a graduate of the screen production degree at UTS Sydney and began her career working on long-form drama and documentary for BBC and Channel 4 in the UK.
 She has over 25 years experience in the screen industry.
-She has been an assessor for Screen NSW, a judge at film festivals including Sydney Film Festival, has taught Screen Business/Producing at the Australian national film school AFTRS and her company Red Lamp Films was a recipient of Screen Australia's Feature Enterprise scheme.
+She has been an assessor for Screen NSW, a judge at film festivals including Sydney Film Festival, and has lectured and tutored extensively in Screen Business/Producing at the Australian national film school AFTRS.
+Her company Red Lamp Films was a recipient of Screen Australia's Feature Enterprise scheme.